ONLYOFFICE/office-js-api/Word/ApiWatermarkSettings/Methods/GetDirection.md

 # GetDirection

-Returns the direction of the watermark.
+Returns the direction of the watermark in the document.

 ## Syntax